Kwiatens/Kwiatens/README.md

 <h3 align="center">Special thanks to <a href="https://jlccnc.com?from=Kwiatens">JLCCNC</a> for sponsoring my projects!</h3>

 🚀 **About Me**
-I'm into electronics, model rocketry, RC aircraft, FPV drones and anything that flies.
-I also love physics, chemistry and motorsport (lockheed my beloved).
+I'm into electronics, model rocketry, RC aircraft, FPV drones and aerospace stuff.
+I also love physics, chemistry and motorsport.

 **Main Software that I use**:
 - **KiCAD** for PCB design.